 1. An LMS should create structure

-2. An LMS should take over work
+2. An LMS should take work off your hands

 3. An LMS should promote learning